dmitrymalakhov/NebulaEncrypt/README.md

 ## Contributing

-Contributions are welcome!
-If you'd like to contribute to NebulaEncrypt, feel free to fork the repository and submit a pull request.
-For major changes, please open an issue first to discuss what you'd like to change.
+We are always looking to improve NebulaEncrypt, and we'd love to see it support more platforms beyond Telegram Web.
+If you're interested in contributing, feel free to fork the repository and submit a pull request (PR).
+Let's work together to make secure messaging accessible on more platforms.

 ## License